OGGM/oggm-edu/docs/other_resources.rst

 =======================

 There is plenty of other educational material online!
-OGGM Edu tries to find it's niche by providing interactive and modelling content, but it doesn't provide theoretical lecture materials for example.
+OGGM Edu tries to find its niche by providing interactive and modelling content, but it doesn't provide theoretical lecture materials for example.
 If you are interested in more, check out these great resources: